indigotree/www-bagnallcentre-com/content/therapies/rationale-for-an-8-week-nutrition-and-lifestyle-change-programme-for-type-2-diabetes.md

 According to NHS England there are 3.4 million people living with type 2 diabetes in the UK, with around 200,000 new diagnoses each year.
 Not only is type 2 diabetes currently estimated to cost the NHS around £8.8 billion a year, but there is also a significant personal cost to those individuals living with this disease, which if not controlled can lead to numerous complications and have a significant impact on quality of life.

 Type 2 diabetes is generally regarded as being a chronic, progressive disease which over time leads to irreversible beta cell failure, with some patients eventually requiring long   term medication.
-Whilst some individuals appear to be genetically at greater risk of developing type 2 diabetes, diet and lifestyle are understood to play a significant role in its development., ,
+Whilst some individuals appear to be genetically at greater risk of developing type 2 diabetes, diet and lifestyle are understood to play a significant role in its development.

 There is now a growing body of evidence to suggest that it may be possible to “reverse” or put type 2 diabetes into “remission” (where individuals with type 2 diabetes are able to get their HbA1c below 42 mmol/mol), through a combination of diet and lifestyle changes which support weight loss and improve the function of insulin in the body.